 Buying your own equipment or adaptations

 A lot of equipment is widely available both on the high street and online.

-- Medequip provide the community equipment service for Kirklees Council and NHS Kirklees.
-10% off retail leaflet
+Medequip provide the community equipment service for Kirklees Council and North Kirklees and Greater Huddersfield NHS CCG.

 - Living made easy clear, practical advice on daily living equipment.